 Among the benefits that these improved solutions are likely to offer are:

-According to the above, although Commvault and its competitors share many common characteristics such as business backup software, there are some differences with competitors that distinguish them from Commvault, and have allowed its use to keep growing.
+According to the above, although Commvault competitors share many common characteristics, there are some differences that distinguish them from Commvault itself, and have allowed its use to keep growing.
 Among these are:

 Taking into account the above and the fact that the operating scenarios will continue to grow and diversify, it is likely that new technologies, models and paradigms will continue to emerge.
 Commvault competitors will continue to be created and grow.
 These technologies are stimulated by the following changes in the IT industry: